tiprankstipranks

 Fluctuations in foreign currency exchange rates affect our reported operating results in U.S. dollar terms.

 Because we conduct a substantial portion of our business outside the United States, we face exposure to adverse movements in foreign currency exchange rates, which could have a material adverse impact on our financial results and cash flows.
 These exposures may change over time as business practices evolve and economic conditions change.
 The fluctuations of currencies in which we conduct business can both increase and decrease our overall revenue and expenses for any given period.
 This exposure is the result of selling in multiple currencies, headcount in foreign locations and operating in countries where the functional currency is the local currency.
 Revenue generated and expenses incurred by our international subsidiaries are often denominated in their local currencies, but many of our expenses related to our operations in foreign jurisdictions are denominated in U.S. dollars.
 As a result, our consolidated U.S. dollar financial statements are subject to fluctuations due to changes in exchange rates as the financial results of our international subsidiaries are translated from local currencies into U.S. dollars.
-For example, in 2023, the strength of the U.S. dollar had a negative impact on our revenue and a positive impact on our operating expenses.
+For example, in 2025, the weakening of the U.S. dollar had a positive impact on our revenue and increased our overall profitability, but if this dynamic reverses, it would have a negative impact on our revenue and profitability.
 In addition, our financial results are subject to changes in exchange rates that impact the settlement of transactions in non-functional currencies.
 In addition, we have recently experienced increased volatility in foreign currency exchange rates, due to a number of factors, including geopolitical and economic developments.
 We may not be able to effectively manage such volatility, and our financial results have in the past and could in the future be adversely impacted as a result of such volatility.
 In addition, such volatility, even when it increases our revenues or decreases our expenses, impacts our ability to accurately predict our future results and earnings.

 Production